 Supercar acceleration; sublime handling; exquisite interior; show-stopping style; top-notch tech

-The 2017 Audi RS7 comes in standard and RS7 Performance forms.
+The 2018 Audi RS 7 comes in standard and RS 7 Performance forms.

-Options include different 20- and 21-in alloy wheel designs; carbon-fiber trim; a Driver Assistance package (adaptive cruise control, lane-departure prevention and a corner-view camera system); a Cold Weather package (a heated steering wheel and heated rear seats); and a Comfort Seating package (multicontour front sport seats with ventilation and massage functions, plus front-passenger memory settings).
-Rear side airbags, an Alcantara (simulated suede) headliner and a 15-speaker/1,300-watt Bang & Olufsen audio system are also available.
+Options include different alloy wheel designs, carbon fiber trim, Driver Assistance package (adaptive cruise control, lane-departure prevention, automatic high beams, more advanced collision mitigation system with automatic braking); Cold Weather package (heated steering wheel, heated rear seats); Comfort Seating package (multi-contour front sport seats with ventilation and massage functions, plus front-passenger memory settings).
+Rear side airbags, Alcantara (simulated suede) headliner, night vision with pedestrian/large animal detection and a 15-speaker/1,300-watt Bang & Olufsen audio system is also available.

 |Basic||4 Years/50,000 Miles|

 |Drivetrain||4 Years/50,000 Miles|